NiGhTTraX/strong-mock/adrs/003-matcher-exports.md

 - auto-import experience: users should not have to manually type imports
 - docstrings: hovering over an individual docstring should bring up its docs
-- the competition: people coming from other libraries should not abandon their habits of constructing assertions
+- state of the art: people coming from other libraries should not abandon their habits of constructing assertions

 ## Considered options